Nukesor/inter-struct/README.md

     The current type checks are literal comparisons of the type tokens.
     Also, the type alias `type AlsoString = String;` won't be detected as a `String`;
 - Non-public structs.
 I.e. structs that aren't fully internally visible.
-    This will lead to an compiler-error but isn't cought while running this macro.
+    This will lead to an compiler-error but isn't caught while running this macro.